Mental Health Policies

-We all encounter mental health issues at some point in our lives, whether our own experience or those close to us.
+We all encounter mental health issues at some point in our lives, whether through our own experience or the experience of those close to us.

 When it comes to creating a work culture or work space that promotes awareness of and sensitivity to mental issues, the Mental Health Policy from UK arts organization MAYK is a useful starting point.
-Their policy is a statement of attitude and a way of ensuring that the artists, freelancers and staff they work with are respected, understood and provided for, and through encouraging a work environment with all of their partners that reflects an understanding and compassionate attitude to mental health issues.
+Their policy is a statement of attitude and a way of ensuring that the artists, freelancers and staff they work with are respected, understood and provided for, by encouraging a work environment with all of their partners that reflects an understanding and compassionate attitude to mental health issues.
 Find it here.

 If you find yourself in crisis and need someone to talk to, please take a look at our emergency resources for: